Best Places to Live in Wales

 Today the beautiful seaside town is a destination for foodies and young families.
 As the culinary capital of Swansea Bay, Mumbles is packed with excellent restaurants and adorable cafes.
 During the summer, you can go down to the beach, sunbathe, surf or spend some meaningful time with your family.
 And when the cold months come, you can enjoy the tourist-free streets and the cosy quietness while getting to know the locals and their customs better.

 According to statistics, Carmarthenshire and Pembrokeshire are among the safest counties to live in Wales, with crime rates being in the top 10 of the lowest within the UK.
-Alas, there are places that cannot boast those same ratings.
+Alas, some places cannot boast those same ratings.

 North Wales